MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-add-configure-lookup.md

 ## Configure a lookup component

-Makers can configure a lookup component using the form designer.
+Makers configure a lookup component using the form designer.

 These are the properties available to configure when using a lookup component on a form using the form designer.